DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

 # Conclusion

-So hopefully this has given you insight into the up coming package `RAthena` and it's usefulness.
+So hopefully this has given you an insight into the up coming package `RAthena` and it's usefulness.
 This package is not meant to replace any of the other packages that connect into `Athena` but give another route into `Athena` for R users.

 **Final note:** `RAthena` offers alot more functionality please check it out at [Github](https://github.com/DyfanJones/RAthena).
 If you have any suggestions please raise and issue at [Github Issues](https://github.com/DyfanJones/RAthena/issues).